farlee2121/DevEssentialsBlog/_drafts/2020-07-08-iDesign-Project-Summary.md

 In the case of one developer, every activity is critical.
 ![One developer scenario]()
 Everything off the critical path must have *float*: the amount of time it can be put off before it delays the critical path (thus delaying the project).
+The chili graph is simple enough that we visually conclude 2 people would be enough to accomplish all non-critical activities in time for the critical path to keep moving.
+In fact, the second worker would really only be needed for about 16 minutes total.

 ### Compression
 The project can be shortened by shortening the critical path through *compression*.